jeffnyman/zil-retro/TUTORIAL.md

 So let's take stock of what we have.
 We have a routine and, within that routine, we have two statements that are expressions.
 One prints a message and another prints a carriage return.
 When this program is compiled to z-code and run in an interpreter, it will print the message "Testing ZILF" followed by a line break, and then quit.

 One thing I should note is that, according to its own documentation, ZILF is *case-insensitive* by default.
 This means forms and atoms can be entered with any capitalization.
 Apparently if you wanted to run ZILF in a case-sensitive mode, you would have to apply the "-s" switch when calling it.
-However, I have found this to be inaccurate.
-The case does matter.
-Try, for example, changing the case of "ROUTINE" to "routine" or "GO" to "go" and you will find that you can't compile.
+That said, ZILF is case-sensitive by default for files but the REPL is case-insensitive by default.

 Now let's add some directives.